-Monica Deza is an Assistant Professor of Economics.
+Monica Deza is an Assistant Professor of Economics at Hunter College.
 Her research interests include Economics of crime, Economics of Risky Health Behaviors, Applied Microeconometrics and Labor Economics.
 A common theme in her work is how various policies affect adolescent propensity to engage in crime and drug consumption.

 Her recent research examines the effectiveness of graduated driver licensing laws on adolescent criminal participation as well as the effect of local labor market conditions on crime.